Use a Solo 401(K) to Flip Homes Tax-Free

 One major advantage of flipping homes with a Solo 401(K) Plan is that all gains are tax-deferred until a distribution is taken (distributions are not required until the IRA owner turns 70 1/2).
 In the case of a Roth Solo 401(K) Plan, all gains are tax-free.
 In other words, all gains attributable to the house flipping transaction will flow back to your Solo 401(K) Plan tax-free!

 IRA Financial Group will take care of setting up your entire Solo 401(K) Plan structure.
 The whole process can be handled by phone, email, fax, or mail and typically takes between 2-10 days to complete, the timing largely depending on the existing custodian holding your retirement funds.
-Our 401(K) Plan experts and tax and ERISA attorneys are onsite greatly reducing the setup time and cost.
+Our 401(K) Plan experts and tax and ERISA professionals are onsite greatly reducing the setup time and cost.

 The IRA Financial Group was founded by a group of top law firm tax and ERISA lawyers who have worked at some of the largest law firms in the United States, such as White & Case LLP, Dewey & LeBoeuf LLP, and Thelen LLP.